wavezync/vue3-google-signin/docs/index.md

     details: There are a number of composables you can use to implement different login strategies such as One Tap Login
   - icon: 👌
     title: Built In Components
-    details: Want to use the default button rendered by Google?
-It's also included
+    details: Want to display the default button rendered by Google with a Vue3 taste?
+Well, it would be rude not to include it right?
 ---